-'Low dimensional' materials such as graphene are also sometimes studied using Raman microscopy, which detects the scattering of light by molecular vibrations.
+Two-dimensional materials such as graphene, comprising single atom- or molecule-thick layers, are also sometimes studied using Raman microscopy, which detects the scattering of light by molecular vibrations.
 For example, Raman imaging has been used to study strain and disorder in graphene.
 Because these molecular vibrations and associated light scattering are characteristic for specific molecules, Raman microscopy can also be used to determine the chemical composition of samples.

 Correlative microscopy has already proved invaluable in two dimensions.
-With ROIs often lurking below the sample surface, often a few tens of micrometers below, many researchers are now also seeking 3D insights when studying networks of structures such as pore channels in rocks, fibers in composites or cracks in alloys.
-This so-called correlative tomography brings together multiple microscopy techniques able to study a 3D volume of interest, particularly X-ray microscopy and FIB-SEM tomography.
+But with ROIs often lurking below the sample surface, often a few tens of micrometers below, many reresearchers are now also seeking 3D insights when studying networks of structures such as pore channels in rocks, fibers in composites or cracks in alloys.
+This so-called correlative tomography brings together multiple microscopy techniques able to study a 3D volume of interest, particularly X-ray microscopy and FIB-SEM tomography (Figure 3).
 Like correlative microscopy, correlative tomography provides access to a far larger range of scales for the same region than is possible with a single instrument, allowing scientists to investigate how material properties differ at different scales.